Blueprint Travelers - Travel Site

 An enormous mountain looming over a road between Queenstown and Christchurch

-A multi-day itinerary and guide of the different things to do between Queenstown and Christchurch, including in Wanaka, Mount Cook, and Lake Tekapo.
+A detailed itinerary and guide of the things to do for a Queenstown to Christchurch road trip, including in Wanaka, Mount Cook, and Lake Tekapo.

 Rocks jutting out of the ocean in the Catlins